martavp/integrated-energy-grids/integrated-energy-grids/intro-install.md

 Python is a programming language.
 Packages are built using this language, e.g. `numpy`, `matplotlib`, `pandas`.
 When we are writing a piece of code, we can benefit from functions that are included in packages previously developed by others.
 To do that we need to (a) install that package on our computer and (b) import it into our script.

-Python and nearly all of the software packages in the scientific python ecosystem including are [open-source](https://opensource.org/).
+Python and nearly all of the software packages in the scientific python ecosystem are [open source](https://opensource.org/).
 Coordinating the compatibility between these different packages and their multiple versions used to be a nightmare!
 Fortunately, the problem is solved by using a Python
 _distribution_ and/or _package manager_.
 You should use a package manager!

 ## Installing the package manager `conda`